artcuddy/project4-cocktail-nerd/README.md

 I have listed some of the resources I used for inspiration and in researching how to create the Cocktail Nerd Website

-* Mastermind Game with Python: Tutorial: <a href="https://www.youtube.com/watch?v=NLfxNo7Q0Pk" target="_blank">Youtube</a>
+* Lists to go here

 These resources helped me solve some of the issues encountered when developing the site

-* How to use Pyfiglet to display the game Heading & Subheading <a href="https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/" target="_blank">Pyfiglet</a>
+* Resourses to go here

 <a href="#top">Back to the top.</a>